-If the person’s agitation causes bodily harm, doctors may prescribe some sedative medications to help them calm down.
+If the person’s agitation puts them at risk for bodily harm, doctors may prescribe some sedative medications to help them calm down.

 This can be helpful in the short-term; however, sedatives can suppress brain activity and slow TBI recovery.
 Therefore, they are not a permanent solution.

 If agitation does not decrease naturally, other medications, such as antidepressants or anti-anxiety meds might prove useful.